pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 ## Before You Begin

-- This guide requires [User in Charge](/change-management#site-level-roles-and-permissions) permissions to set the Upstream.
+- This guide requires [User in Charge](/change-management#site-level-roles-and-permissions) permissions to set the upstream.

 ## Prepare the Local Environment